 Finally don’t forget to strengthen those calves with some heavy heel raises.

-Or jumping exercises as they are more simply described as, have also been found to be effective at reducing leg injury rates when combined with strengthening work, as well as improving power (ref) .
+Or jumping exercises as they are more simply described as.
 Single leg versions are obviously harder than double leg versions and they can all be done in a variety of directions (forward, backwards, sideways, diagonal etc).
 The following are a variety of plyometric options:

 Double/Single leg squat jumps.